-If you are in group 2 you need to apply for a discretionary bursary at the start of each year of your sixth form study.
+You need to apply for a discretionary bursary at the start of each year of your sixth form study.

 All awards are reviewed in September, January and April and regular weekly payments may be adjusted as the numbers of students claiming may change.
 You will be notified in advance of any change in payments.
 Generally it would be expected that your entitlement is agreed for the full academic year.

 If at any point during your studies, a lack of funding prevents you from completing them you should inform the school.

 Will I get the same amount each year?

 The fund will be used by the school to try to support students in their studies across the whole sixth form.
 It is a fixed amount of money and the amount you receive will be governed by the amount the school has, the number of applicants, and the needs of those students applying.

 Will everyone know that I am getting a bursary?

 No. We will make sure that you are not singled out in any way and that your application is handled confidentially.

 Yes, if you are not receiving a monthly payment, or if you are receiving a monthly payment but need to claim for an additional expense.
 When you claim for a specific expense we will need evidence of what you have paid.

 Can a bursary payment for a student be made into anyone else’s bank account?